Zearin/textmate_wiki/Hidden-Settings.md

 Previously using <kbd>⌘F</kbd> with a multiline selection would automatically set the “in” pop-up to “selection”.
 This is no longer the case, but can be brought back by running:

     defaults write com.macromates.TextMate.preview findInSelectionByDefault -bool YES

-## File Browser Single Click to Open

-Opening files in the file browser can be done by single-clicking the icon.
-If you think the click-target is too small, you can make it open by clicking the text instead, this is activated by running the following in a terminal:

-    defaults write com.macromates.TextMate.preview fileBrowserSingleClickToOpen -bool true

-If you wish to select items you either need to click to the left of the text, or hold down command (⌘) when clicking the item’s text.

-Holding down command (⌘) while clicking the icon will reveal the file in Finder regardless of the above setting.

-# Expandable Links in File Browser

-If you want the file browser to show symbolic links as expandable items then run the following in a terminal:

-    defaults write com.macromates.TextMate.preview allowExpandingLinks -bool YES

 ## File Browser Source List Styling